theblang/stars-ng2/_wiki/resources/dev/env-setup.md

 1. Install [Python 2.x](https://www.python.org/downloads/) and add it to PATH
     *   Note: truffle will not install with Python 3.x
     *   Note: On Windows you may get errors about node-gyp.
-If so try installing [this package](https://github.com/felixrieseberg/windows-build-tools) and / or going to Microsoft Visual Studio, starting a new Visual C++ project, and choosing "Install Visual C++ 2015 Tools for Windows Desktop".
+If so try installing [this package](https://github.com/felixrieseberg/windows-build-tools) and / or going to Microsoft Visual Studio, attempting to start a new Visual C++ project, and choosing "Install Visual C++ 2015 Tools for Windows Desktop".
 2. [Install truffle](https://github.com/trufflesuite/truffle)

 ## Install testrpc (local dev blockchain)